House OKs repeal of Trump travel ban decried as anti-Muslim | Politics

 The measure is unlikely to advance in the Republican-controlled Senate, where it has no GOP support.
 But the bill's passage by the House still elated advocates who had long pushed for formal action against a travel ban that they see as discriminatory.
 "This is a historic moment for Muslims," Farhana Khera, executive director of Muslim Advocates, one of the groups working in support of the bill, said ahead of the vote.

-Passage of the the No Ban Act will “show Muslims, who have been banned and scapegoated by the Trump administration, that we deserve rights and dignity,” Khera added.
-Among House Democrats who voted, all supported the bill, while two Republicans among those voting crossed the aisle to vote yes.
+Passage of the NO BAN act will "show Muslims, who have been banned and scapegoated by the Trump administration, that we deserve rights and dignity," Khera added.
+Among House Democrats who voted, all supported the bill, while two Republicans among those voting crossed the aisle to vote yes: Texas Rep. Will Hurd and Pennsylvania Rep. Brian Fitzpatrick.

 Conservatives defended Trump's actions.
 Rep. Andy Biggs, R-Ariz., said during floor debate that Trump's restrictions on travel are "not a Muslim ban" but rather a "legitimate travel restriction implemented for the safety of this nation."
 He criticized Democrats for relying on a "straw man argument" about religious discrimination while crafting a bill that more broadly restricts presidential authority.
 Trump earlier this year added new immigration curbs from six other nations, including majority-Muslim Kyrgyzstan and Sudan, as well as Nigeria, which has the world's fifth-largest Muslim population, according to the Pew Research Center.